top of page

 Isopod Care Guides

-Below is a list of every isopod species we carry and which ventilation guides we find work best for them + their preferred moisture gradients.
-The isopods are split into two ventilation types: standard and humid.
-These are the two basic ventilation types we use and they will be defined below.
+At the bottom of the page is a list of every isopod species I carry and which ventilation types I find work best for them + their preferred moisture gradients.

 **This guide is incomplete, temporary, and will be updated as soon as possible**

-Supplemental feeding should take place every week along with watering to maintain moisture gradients.
-We find dried minnows and fish food to be excellent foods along with the occasional veggie like shredded carrot or freeze dried peas.
+Supplemental feeding should take place every week along with watering to maintain moisture gradients and humidity.
+I find dried minnows and fish food to be excellent foods along with the occasional veggie like shredded carrot or freeze dried peas.
 Feed on the dry side to prevent mold and only feed what they can consume between feedings or before food spoils.

 Armadillidium klugii